This blog may contain affiliate links. Read our disclosure policy for more info.

 Mid-range – $$

 Boutique Hotel Casa Foch is a small boutique hotel located in the heart of the historic center.
 It’s clean, comfortable, and includes a superb breakfast.
-Some rooms even include a balcony and fireplace.
-Starting at just $40 USD a night for a private room it makes a great choice for those looking for a comfortable but cheap stay in Quito.
+Some rooms even include a balcony and a fireplace.
+Starting at just $40 USD a night for a private room, it makes a great choice for those looking for a comfortable but cheap stay in Quito.

 You can check availability and book Boutique Hotel Casa Foch on Booking.com.